 Following the course, graduates enter an intern period for up to one year before they receive full Master Gardener Extension Volunteer status.
 Upon completion of the internship, Master Gardener Extension volunteers receive a certificate of completion and name badge designating them as a University of Arizona Pima County Cooperative Extension Master Gardener Extension Volunteer.

 To maintain Master Gardener ExtensionVolunteer status, a volunteer must participate in at least 50 hours of approved service activities and complete 10 hours of continuing training each year.

 How to Apply

-Application for the 2017 fall class is below and will be accepted starting January 3, 2017 and end April 14, 2017.
-Applicants who are selected for interviews will meet with the selection committee during the week of May 1-10.
-Classes will begin August 8, 2017 and end December 5, 2017.
-All classes are held at the Pima County Extension Office from 9 a.m-noon on Tuesdays.
+Application for the 2018 fall class will be available in January, 2018.
+Applicants who are selected for interviews will meet with the selection committee during the week of May.
+Classes will begin in August and end in December 2018.
+All classes are held at the Pima County Extension Office on Tuesdays.

 For more information, contact the Pima County Cooperative Extension Office in Tucson at 520-626-5161 or the Satellite Office in Green Valley at 520-648-0808.